Barker: U.S. Open tennis doesn't make sense in these troubled times

 I’m not buying it.

-Stan Warwrinka playing a great match in today’s world is not the same thing as Mike Piazza hitting a home run after 9-11.
-It’s not going to heal a country where thousands have died and a good chunk of our population feels threatened because of the color of their skin.
+Stan Wawrinka playing a great match in today’s world is not the same thing as Mike Piazza hitting a home run after 9-11.
+It’s not going to heal a country where more than 100,000 have died and a good chunk of our population feels threatened because of the color of their skin.

 We can skip a year of tennis.